eml10n/digisecdirectory/content/en/tools/zulip.md

   - Collaborative Chat
 date: 2023-02-04T21:57:35.157Z
 ---
-Z﻿ulip is an open-source collaborative chat for groups.
+Z﻿ulip is an open-source collaborative chat for teams.